wizrox/mapProjOWMleafletJS/README.md

 - Openweathermap API key
 - leaflet.js packages (to bundle with the app)

-# Disclaimer & Courtesy:
-I don't own any rights for this code , it's just an example for using "openweathermaps" with react.All the coding are snippets from the links and resources mentioned in git/tutorials/urls section below.please analyze the risk associated with this code before using it in your projects.

 ## Steps to be followed to setup the environment for creating Application (Ubuntu mate)
 - Installing npm tools for creating a React App using commandlines/terminal as follows:
  - $ sudo apt install npm